Beam Suntory Mexico flies high with drone mapping improvement project

 The ‘Drone mapping for agriculture’ improvement project

-For over 400 years, the labor intensive craft of the agave harvest remained mostly unchanged.
-Every generation of jimadores, Mexican farmers, counted, selected and cultivated ripe agave, a large succulent plant with a pineapple-like center used as a raw material in the production of true tequila.
+For over 400 years, the labour-intensive craft of the agave harvest remained mostly unchanged.
+Every generation of jimadores, Mexican farmers, counted, selected and cultivated ripe agave, a large succulent plant with a pineapple-like centre used as a raw material in the production of true tequila.
 Calculating how many agave plants were growing in the fields has traditionally been a lengthy process, often taking up to six months.
 In addition, while the global demand for tequila has risen, the number of youths interested in becoming jimadores is steadily decreasing.

 Drone technology and artificial intelligence are offering sustainable solutions to these considerable challenges — as is evidenced by Casa Sauza’s award-winning improvement project which was presented to Suntory Group President Takeshi Niinami in 2017.

 The project involved the use of drones to get an accurate inventory of the agave plants in the fields and to reduce the time it takes to complete this inventory.
-The drones are relatively easy to deploy and equipped with specialized cameras.
+The drones are relatively easy to deploy and equipped with specialised cameras.